 If you talk to any Charleston local, one of the first things they’ll tell you about their city is that it’s had one of America’s best under-the-radar, up-and-coming arts scenes for decades—despite being better known for its historic sites, beaches, and sightseeing.

 In addition to the dozens of downtown boutique galleries, the Gibbes Museum of Art is where Charleston’s art scene begins and ends.
-The Museum houses several permanent collections that feature 18th and 19th century American paintings as well as the Charleston Renaissance along with regular rotating exhibits showcasing the city’s vibrant contemporary art.
+The Museum houses several permanent collections that feature 18th and 19th-century American paintings as well as the Charleston Renaissance along with regularly rotating exhibits showcasing the city’s vibrant contemporary art.

 14. Take A Carriage Tour Of Downtown Charleston